hae-banko/BLE33-digital-filter/README.md

-# Arduino BLE33 Gyro & Accelerometer Complementary Digital Filter
+# Arduino BLE33 Gyro & Accelerometer Complementary Filter

 A simple complementary filter for stable angular measurement using only the gyroscope and accelerometer on the BLE-33 board.